Mjøsa

-Mjøsa is Norway's largest lake, as well as one of the deepest lakes in Norway and in Europe.
-It is the fourth-deepest lake in Norway.
+Mjøsa is the largest lake in Norway and the fourth deepest in Norway and Europe.
 It is located in the southern part of Norway, about 100 km north of the city of Oslo.
 Its main tributary is the river Gudbrandsdalslågen flowing in from the north; the only distributary is the river Vorma in the south.
 Inflows would theoretically need 5.6 years to fill the lake.
 With an average depth of about 150 m, most of the lake's volume is under sea level.
-The average outflow of the lake (measured from 1931–1982) is 316 m3/s which is about 9959000000 m3/yr.
+The average outflow of the lake (measured from 1931 to 1982) is 316 m3/s which is about 9959000000 m3/yr.
 Mjøsa contains about 56.2 km3 of water compared to the 14.8 km3 in the lake Røssvatnet, the second largest lake by volume in Norway.

 With a surface elevation of about 121 m, the depth of Mjøsa means that the deepest part of the basin is located approximately 332 m below sea level.
 This is lower than the deepest point of the sea inlet of Kattegat and the lower than the vast majority of Skagerrak off Norway's south coast.
 Mjøsa retains a larger average depth than both the North Sea and Baltic Sea respectively.

 Thomas Robert Malthus traveled through Norway in 1799 and his diaries from the trip includes a description of Mjøsa.
 Malthus wrote that Mjøsa appears as both lake and river because the shores are defined by mountains and where the valley becomes wider the water fills the space.
 Below Minde (Minnesund) the lake only appears like a river and is called Vorma on the map, according to Malthus.